romainbenabdelkader/authentica-ai-rights/README.md

 ## 📄 License

-Open format — free to implement and integrate.
+Open format free to implement and integrate.

 For questions or institutional use:
-contact: [email protected]
+contact: [romain@lockdna.tech]